AI Governance Staff Training

 - Re-disclosure prohibition.
 Anyone who receives Part 2 information cannot re-disclose it.
 If an AI-generated note containing SUD information is sent to a referring provider or insurer without consent, every downstream disclosure is also a violation.

 - Practical rule: Before signing any note involving SUD treatment, verify the patient's Part 2 consent is on file and current.
-Flag SUD records in your EHR so they are not automatically shared through health information exchanges.
+Flag SUD records in your EHR so they are not shared through health information exchanges without proper consent.

 Effective July 1, 2026, Tennessee law creates the first statute allowing patients to sue directly over AI misuse in behavioral health: